plannigan/columbo/docs/usage-guide.md

 {"has_dog": True, "dog_name": "Kaylee", "dog_breed": "Basset Hound"}
 ```

-However, when the user answers the first question with no, the output will be.
+However, when the user answers the first question with "no", the output will be:

 ```
 {"has_dog": False}